Cheap Flights to Cancun, Mexico 2026

 Terminal Layout

 Cancun International Airport (CUN) has 4 terminals.
-Most US flights arrive at Terminal 3 (American, Delta, United, JetBlue) or Terminal 4 (Southwest, Spirit, Frontier, Volaris).
+Most US flights arrive at Terminal 3 (American, Delta, United, JetBlue) or Terminal 4 (Southwest, Frontier, Volaris).
 Terminals are connected by a free shuttle but allow 15–20 minutes for transfers if connecting.

 Immigration & Customs